esmayildirim/emotion_analysis/README.md

 # Emotion Analysis

-This project contains code and data for predicting existing of fundamental emotions from literary work of middle grade students.
+This project contains code and data for predicting existence of fundamental emotions from literary work of middle grade students.